ErnaH-beep/DND/SoftwareBlog/#6 Project Conclusion & Demonstration.md

 [Watch the demonstration on YouTube](LINK HERE)

 ## Final Project Conclusion
-All in all the project turned out sucessfully.
-The initials requirements
+All in all, the project turned out successfully.
+The initial requirements were met, with the exception of the registration functionality for the users.
+Additionally, a calendar, a kanban board, and visuals on the dashboard have been implemented to enhance planning, tracking, and overall user experience.
+The implementation of user-roles adds significant value to teams and organizations by ensuring clear responsibilities and efficient task management.
+Employees can manage their own tasks while viewing all, and managers can oversee projects and adjust roles as needed.